 Another approach is to design packaging for repeat use.
 By incentivising customers to send back and reuse packaging, a once single-use product becomes something used repeatedly.
 Increased packaging price per item balanced by an overall reduction in cost due to less packaging volume.

 Repack is a European based company leading the way in this field.
 They provide retailers with reusable shipping bags with customers incentivised to send back the packaging.
-Repack recently partnered with Repack and Aus Post to launch a pilot scheme for reusable packaging in Australia.
+Repack recently partnered with Patagonia and Australia Post to launch a pilot scheme for reusable packaging in Australia.

 3. Reusable Packaging: Alternate use

-Once packaging has completed its work protecting your new purchase, another strategy for reusable packaging would be to find a secondary use.
+Once packaging has completed its work protecting your new purchase, another strategy for reusable packaging would be to find a secondary application.

 One of the purest examples is ensuring packaging is reused for returns.
 By creating resealable bags and boxes, packaging lasts twice as long, with customers also provided an improved returns experience.
 Retailers are then also in possession of the used packaging, with further reuse or recycling possible in collaboration with the manufacturers.